the-turing-way/the-turing-way/binderhub-notes.md

 helm repo update
 ```

-Install the Helm Chart using the Config files you created where `...` is the commit hash of the BinderHub chart version you wish to deploy (list of versions [here](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub)):
+Install the Helm Chart using the Config files you created where `...` is the commit hash of the BinderHub chart version you wish to deploy (list of versions [here](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub), I chose the top one):
 ```
 helm install jupyterhub/binderhub --version=0.1.0-...  --name=<choose-name> --namespace=<choose-namespace> -f secret.yaml -f config.yaml
 ```